 You Are Not Alone

-The anger you’re experiencing can sometimes feel like you’re not cut out for the job as someone’s mom, someone’s role model, someone’s superhero.
+The anger you’re experiencing can sometimes feel like you’re not cut out for the job as someone’s mom, role model, or superhero.
 It might make you feel alone, sad, and full of despair.
 The constant thoughts of “Am I enough?
 Am I everything they need and want in a mother figure?
 Am I doing any of this right?”

 It’s important to realize that your child or children are just that – your children.
 They are surviving and thriving because you care for them.
 You’re doing the best job that you can as their mom.
-There’s no ounce of doubt in their mind that you’re not the absolute best mom that they could ever have.
+There’s no doubt in their mind that you’re not the absolute best mom they could ever have.
 You’re a great mom – even if that rage pops up every once in a while.

-There is an excellent quote about motherhood by Linda Wooten, and it reads, “Being a mother is learning about the strength you didn’t know you had and dealing with fears you didn’t know existed.”
+There is an excellent quote about motherhood by Linda Wooten, which reads, “Being a mother is learning about the strength you didn’t know you had and dealing with fears you didn’t know existed.”
 It’s a wild ride, this motherhood thing.
 We are forced to face uncontrollable circumstances day after day, no matter how down and out we may feel.
 Mom rage can pop up in these instances.
 But you need to know that there’s a whole team of us out there, and you’re far from being the only one experiencing this feeling.